2026 Free Agency

 The Thunder and Isaiah Hartenstein have reportedly agreed on a 3-year contract.

-The Thunder are reportedly retaining a key part of their championship core.
-ESPN’s Shams Charania reported Friday night that Oklahoma City has agreed to a three-year contract extension with center Isaiah Hartenstein.
+The Thunder are retaining a key part of their championship core.
+ESPN’s Shams Charania reported on June 26 that Oklahoma City has agreed to a three-year contract extension with center Isaiah Hartenstein.
+The Thunder made the deal official on July 6.

 The 28-year-old originally signed a 3-year deal with the Thunder for $87 million before the 2024-25 campaign, and the Thunder held a $28.5 million team option for the final year – the upcoming 2026-27 season.